-Popular or not, there are a class of applications that simply cannot work in a "native mode" across NATs, nor can ALGs assist here.
-These are applications that attempt to impose some level of end-to-end protection on the IP header fields, or use the IP address of the endpoint in a context of some form of persistent identity token.
-When the NAT alters the IP address, an application that uses strong forms of header validation rejects such packets as corrupted.
-Within this class of applications and tools, one of the more commonly referenced tools is that of IPSec with Authentication Header.
+Popular or not, there are a class of applications that simply cannot work in a "native mode" across NATs, nor can Application Level Gateways assist here.
+These are applications that attempt to impose some level of end-to-end protection on the IP header fields, or use the IP address of the endpoint in a context of some form of persistant identity token.
+When the NAT alters the IP address, an application that uses strong forms of header validation will reject such packets as corrupted.
+Within this class of applications and tools, one of the more commonly referenced tools is that of IPSEC with AH.
 There is a certain sense of irony in the observation that NATs are often seen as part of an overall approach to site security, yet cannot support a "native mode" operation of some of the basic tools that applications could use to support secure end-to-end data transfer.

-Views on NATs
+5. Views on NATs

-It is certainly the case that NATs are very common in today's Internet, and it is worth understanding why NATs have enjoyed such widespread deployment while other technologies appear to be meeting some considerable resistance to widespread deployment.
+Its certainly the case that NATs are very common in today's Internet, and it is worth understanding why NATs have enjoyed such widespread deployment with other technologies appear to be meeting some considerable resistance to widespread deployment.
 As the original NAT document points out:

-"The huge advantage of this approach is that it can be installed incrementally, without changes to either hosts or routers.
-(A few unusual applications may require changes.)
+The huge advantage of this approach is that it can be installed incrementally, without changes to either hosts or routers.
+(A few unusual applications may require changes).
 As such, this solution can be implemented and experimented with quickly.
-If nothing else, this solution can serve to provide temporarily relief while other, more complex and far-reaching solutions are worked out."
+If nothing else, this solution can serve to provide temporarily relief while other, more complex and farreaching solutions are worked out.

--Egevang and Francis, "Network Address Translator," RFC 1631
+Egevang & Fancis, "Network Address Translator", RFC 1631